serhanaya/aws-generative-ai-demos/aws-gai-stabilityai-poster/README.md

    * Under the URL field, go to the `Params` tab.
    * Add a new key-value pair:
        * Key: `prompt`
        * Value: Your image generation prompt (carefully written for best results).
-Sample Prompt:

-             An image of a spy agent fighting in a rival country with guns and helicopters with backdrop of a shopping complex with heavy snow and old Greek architecture building late in the evening with sunsetting behind mountains.
-The image should be a photograph with Aaron Jasinski style

   **Send the Request:**
    * Click the `Send` button in Postman.